 4. Head Frame or Mask – Comfort Is The Question

 Another distinguishing factor is the mobility of the patient during the procedure.
 When undergoing Gamma Knife, the patient has to be placed in a head frame, to ensure no movement in order to dose the radiation as accurately as possible.
 With the advent of the new Gamma Knife ICON, however, a mask option is now available and being used throughout the world.
 When undergoing CyberKnife, no head frame is necessary, non-rigid immobilization is used instead.

 Risks and side effects for both treatments are similar, as they are both minimally invasive.
 While Gamma Knife is generally treated in as little as one treatment session, CyberKnife is typically completed in 1-5 sessions that are spread out over a few weeks.
 This could be a hardship on some patients.

 Overview of Gamma Knife vs CyberKnife

-CyberKnife is a more recent invention than Gamma Knife radiosurgery and seems to be more comfortable for patients, but Gamma Knife is typically done in fewer sessions and delivers higher accuracy.
+CyberKnife is a more recent invention than Gamma Knife radiosurgery and seems to be more comfortable for patients, but Gamma Knife is typically done in fewer sessions and delivers higher accuracy, in our view.
 Both have been used by neurosurgeons in recent years and are viable treatment options.